pebble-dev/pebble-dev.github.io/howto.md

 Still want it?
 Let's go!
 * Open the default browser on your phone and head to [Rebble Account](https://auth.rebble.io/account/).
-* **Very important: make sue you are signed in with the same account you used when you first made the switch to Rebble!**
+* **Very important: make sure you are signed in with the same account you used when you first made the switch to Rebble!**
 * Choose your plan ($3.00/month or $33/year).
 * You are forwarded to Stripe.
 Enter your card info and finish the payment.
 * You are redirected to the Rebble site.
 Voice / Weather subscription should now be **Active**.